-11.6 Local child protection concerns - what should you do?
+11.4.
+Local child protection concerns - what should you do?

+School child protection concerns and school staff safeguarding concerns should be managed in line with your school's reporting and referral procedures.
 If you have a child protection concern relating to a child in the school where you work, you must follow the school's safeguarding and child protection reporting procedures, which include reporting concerns to the school's Designated Safeguarding Lead (DSL) or Headteacher if the safeguarding concern relates to a staff member.